cjunho/cjh/Dimensional/README.md

 # User instructions

 Program that solves the Benney-Luke equations (BLE) on a 2D periodic domain using the Stormer-Verlet scheme.
-The numerical solutions are scaled to become dimensional.
+The numerical solutions are scaled to become dimensional, as explained in file `scaling.pdf`.

 The simulation tracks the evolution of two or three line solitons as they interact, to produce a four or eight times higher splash than the initial height of each soliton.

 For more information, please refer to the paper "Numerical experiments on extreme waves through oblique-soliton interactions", written by J. Choi, O. Bokhove, A. Kalogirou, and M. A. Kelmanson.
-And the way to scale the non-dimensional variables into dimensional variables with seconds and meters as units can be seen in scaling.pdf.

 ## FILES